juliankim34/elstourneycontroller/README.md

 ## Planned Features
 The following features are planned to be added (in order of priority, somewhat):
 - ~~Display completed matches and allow for re-opening of matches for when someone mistakenly reports the wrong winner (in the current build once you report the winner it's considered final)~~
-- Create a third tab: "Misc." to allow for easy access to copy-paste messages that can be custom set (ex. default messages for lag calls, or rules, etc)
-- Create a LAG CALL Button that will clip the Twitch stream at the current time when pressed.
-Allows for easier time to view lag calls where the decision is not immediately obvious.
+- ~~Create a LAG CALL Button that will clip the Twitch stream at the current time when pressed.
+Allows for easier time to view lag calls where the decision is not immediately obvious.~~
+- Create a new tab: "Misc." to allow for easy access to copy-paste messages that can be custom set (ex. default messages for lag calls, or rules, etc)
+- Feel free suggest your own ideas/suggestions to me

 ## Help
 There is a wiki page for this repo here: https://github.com/Synai/elstourneycontroller/wiki.
-It contains some guides such as getting Challonge API key, setting up Scoreboard/Overlay, etc.
+It contains some guides such as getting a Challonge API key, setting up Scoreboard/Overlay, etc.

 ## Building
 If for some reason you want to actually build this on your machine, this is what I used/what you'll need (Windows):